 How is manure prepared and what elements are present in it?

 Farmyard manure is the commonly used manure in agriculture and is basically prepared from cow dung, cow urine, waste straw and other dairy waste materials.
-The cow dung is obtained from the cow shed; put in a pit and is allowed to decompose for a certain period of time.
+The cow dung is obtained from the cowshed; put in a pit and is allowed to decompose for a certain period of time.
 This compost is used as manure to enrich the soil.
 Manure or compost contains nitrogen, phosphorous, potassium, calcium, sulphur, zinc, copper, manganese and iron.

 What are the advantages of organic manures over conventional chemical fertilizers?

-Benefits of using organic manures over chemical fertilizers are:
+The benefits of using organic manures over chemical fertilizers are:

 - Manure is slower and gentler on plants and does not get washed away by water or heavy rain.